About the pilot

 The Australian Government Productivity Commission and the Queensland Government report, Unleashing the potential: an open and equitable health system, identified that using pharmacists and other health professionals to their full scope of practice is an efficient and effective way to improve access to healthcare delivery and lessen the impacts of workforce shortages and distribution problems, particularly in regional and rural communities.

-The Queensland Government has a current election commitment to work with the Pharmacy Guild of Australia, the Pharmaceutical Society of Australia, and other stakeholders to design and implement a pilot of pharmacists practicing to their full scope in North Queensland.
+In 2022 the former Queensland Government made an election commitment to work with the Pharmacy Guild of Australia, the Pharmaceutical Society of Australia, and other stakeholders to design and implement a pilot of pharmacists practicing to their full scope in North Queensland.
+The pilot's scope was determined following extensive research, planning, and consultation with key stakeholders, including consumer representative groups, and peak medical and pharmacy organisations.

-On 25 September 2023 the Minister for Health, Mental Health and Ambulance Services and Minister for Women announced the expansion of the pilot to the entire state to improve healthcare access for all Queenslanders, regardless of where they live.
-The Queensland Community Pharmacy Scope of Practice Pilot officially launched on 24 April 2024 and will continue until 30 June 2026.
+In September 2023 the pilot was expanded to the entire state, to improve healthcare access for all Queenslanders, regardless of where they live.
+The Queensland Community Pharmacy Scope of Practice Pilot officially launched on 24 April 2024.

-Queensland Community Pharmacy Scope of Practice Pilot
+Queensland Community Pharmacy Chronic Conditions Management Pilot

 - Gastro-oesophageal reflux and gastro-oesophageal reflux disease